-The hike departs from the Graveyard Fields trailhead (view maps and driving directions) on the eastern edge of the parking area.
-(With your back to the Blue Ridge Parkway, it’s the trailhead on the right.)
-The hike dives away from the Parkway into a gnarled, dense forest of rhododendron and mountain laurel.
-The trail crosses a bridge over the Yellowstone Prong, the river carving into the rocky terrain and tumbling between large, scattered boulders.
+The hike starts at a trailhead just off the Blue Ridge Parkway (view maps and driving directions), departing from the eastern edge of the parking area.
+The trail dives away from the Parkway into a gnarled, dense forest of rhododendron and mountain laurel, and then crosses a bridge over Yellowstone Prong.
+The clear-flowing river carves into the rocky terrain and tumbles between large, scattered boulders.

 After crossing the bridge, the hike veers right at the next two trail intersections to visit the multi-tiered ‘Second Falls’ waterfall.
-The hike descends a series of wooden ramps and stairs, reaching the tumbling waterfall at .3 mile.
+The hike descends a series of wooden ramps and stairs, reaching Second Falls at .3 mile.

-Departing the waterfall, the hike backtracks to the intersection with the Mountains to Sea Connector trail, turning right on the Mountains to Sea access trail to hike northeast toward Graveyard Ridge.
+Departing the waterfall, the hike backtracks to the intersection with the Mountains to Sea Connector trail, turning right on the Mountains to Sea access trail and traveling northeast.
 The hike rolls elevation through mounded, grassy forest filled with tall fern, veering left at a trail intersection at .5 mile.
 The hike climbs steadily, arcing westbound and passing several wide-trunked, old-growth oak and balsam trees.

-The trail continues to climb, trailing through blackberry bushes, before reaching a signed intersection at .95 miles.
-The hike hangs a left, trailing southwest on the Graveyard Ridge Trail.
-The hike continues to follow the Graveyard Ridge Trail westbound, passing a trail intersection with the Graveyard Ridge Connector trail at 1.2 miles.
-Views of wide, rolling meadows extend to the south as the trail climbs through rocky terrain.
+The trail continues to climb, crossing through thickets blackberry bushes and reaching a signed intersection at 1 mile.
+The hike turns left at the intersection, traveling southwest on the Graveyard Ridge Trail.
+The hike continues westbound, passing a trail intersection with the Graveyard Ridge Connector Trail at 1.2 miles.
+Views of the surrounding vast, rolling meadows extend to the south.

-The hike catches views of nearby Black Balsam Knob at 1.9 miles, nearing the end of Graveyard Ridge.
-The trail meets a grassy clearing at 2.2 miles, an intersection with the Mountains to Sea Trail.
-This hike turns, retracing its steps across Graveyard Ridge eastbound.
-The hike hangs a right at 3.25 miles, trailing southbound on the Graveyard Ridge Connector toward Graveyard Fields.
+The hike catches views of nearby Black Balsam Knob at 1.9 miles, and meets a grassy clearing at 2.2 miles, an intersection with the Mountains to Sea Trail.
+At this intersection, this hike turns, retracing its steps eastbound, and turns right at 3.25 miles, following the Graveyard Ridge Connector southbound.

-The hike meanders as it descends, turning west at 3.6 miles to hike to the upper Graveyard Fields waterfall.
-The hike treks across across a boardwalk and through several shallow creek crossings before climbing through a bouldered, rocky terrain to reach the upper waterfall at 4.8 miles.
+The trail meanders as it descends, turning west at 3.6 miles to hike to the Upper Falls.
+The hike crosses a boardwalk and through several shallow creek crossings before climbing through a root and boulder-filled terrain to reach the upper waterfall at 4.8 miles.

-Departing the upper falls, the hike retraces its steps, hiking eastbound toward the Graveyard Fields trailhead.
+Departing the upper falls, the hike retraces its steps, hiking eastbound toward the trailhead.
 At 5.7 miles, the hike hangs a right, crossing a bridge over Yellowstone Prong and climbing through a densely shaded forest of gnarly-branched rhododendron.
-The hike reaches sudden sunlight at just over 6 miles, exiting the trail at the trailhead and completing the hike.
+The hike reaches sudden sunlight at just over 6 miles, exiting the trail at the trailhead and completing the adventure.

-Note: Due to heavy use and erosion, the trails at Graveyard Fields are routinely updated and rerouted.
+Note: Due to heavy use and erosion, these trails are routinely updated and rerouted.
 Follow posted trail signs and trail maps for the most current trail routing.
 As always, don’t climb on, near or around waterfalls – the rock, when wet, can be extremely slippery (and dangerous).
-And please pack out everything you packed in to preserve the awesome beauty of this beautiful wilderness.
+And please pack out everything you packed in to preserve the remarkable beauty of this wilderness.

 More nearby hiking adventures on the Blue Ridge Parkway

-This section of the Pisgah National Forest surrounding Graveyard Fields is scenic, rugged and beautiful, and it’s one of our all-time favorite hiking areas south of Asheville.
+This section of the Pisgah National Forest is ultra-scenic, rugged and beautiful, and it’s one of our all-time favorite hiking areas south of Asheville, NC.
+Explore some stunning waterfalls downriver on the Yellowstone Prong, and visit the popular summertime swimming hole at Skinny Dip Falls.
 Hike to stunning summit views on the nearby Sam Knob Trail, located off the Blue Ridge Parkway at MP 420 on Black Balsam Knob Rd.
 Or catch endless 360-degree panoramas from the treeless, wildflower and blackberry-covered summit of Black Balsam Knob on the Art Loeb Trail.

-Graveyard Ridge and Graveyard Fields Trail: Directions & Details
+Graveyard Fields Loop Trail Map, Directions & Details

 35.320383, -82.847050 // N35 19.223 W82 50.823